-- number of candidates vying for the course in the year in question.
+- the number of candidates vying for the department in the year in question.

-- overall performance of all the candidates who applied for the course.
+- the overall performance of all the candidates vying for the department.

-So, after the Post-UTME screening exercise, departments begin to work out their cutoff marks based on the above-mentioned criteria.
+So, after the release of Post UTME results, departments begin to work out their cut off marks based on the above-mentioned factors.

 A department that could admit 120 candidates on merit would start selecting from the highest scorer.
 They go down and down till they get 120 students.